Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 That buyer is a real estate investor.

-It’s a long-term partnership that makes both the real estate agent and the investor a boatload of money.
+It’s a long-term partnership that makes both the agent and the investor a boatload of money.

 How?